mh-salari/mh-salari.ir/_projects/fenjan.md

 Fenjan also has a Mastodon bot that re-posts Ph.D. positions from Twitter to Sigmoid social.
 You can find it at [https://sigmoid.social/@fenjan](https://sigmoid.social/@fenjan).
 Its Mastodon bot has a few more features than the email bot.
 It downloads tweet images if available and posts them along with the tweet text.
 It also converts Twitter short links to their non-short format, as link shortening isn't encouraged in Mastodon.

 ![Fenjan Mastodon Screenshot](/assets/projects-images/fenjan/mastodon.png)

+The code for the Fenjan project is available in this GitHub repository: [https://github.com/mh-salari/fenjan](https://github.com/mh-salari/fenjan)